jopaik/network_demos/network_upgrade_as_code/README.md

 # Key Takeaways
 * Ansible can scp firmware images to network devices. `netcommon.net_put`
 * Approval nodes can control when an upgrade will be activated based on change control.
+* Assertions to validate a functioning post upgrade device

 ## Return to Demo Menu
  - [Menu of Demos](../README.md)